 What’s the difference between climate and weather?
 How do we know the climate is changing?
 The need-to-know answers to these and many other pressing questions are explained in this volume through incredible stories, infographics—including how many farts animals add to the atmosphere each year—and fun activities like engineering a solar oven from a pizza box.
 Budding brainiacs will love reading “Need- to- Know” stories, diving into interactive “Try This” activities, and building a trove of fascinating facts from a series of infographic “Data Dumps.”

-Rosie Cooper is a London-based IT specialist with an MA in geography.
-She is a podcast maven with a love of deep-dives into the internet, as well as the great outdoors, extreme weather, and true crime stories.
-This is her first book for children.
+Rosie Cooper is a London-based researcher, originally from New Zealand.
+She is a podcast maven with a love of the great outdoors, extreme weather, and true-crime stories.